aakashr02/ChatApplication/README.md

 ## Load Testing

 Apache JMeter was used to load test the 3 approaches.
-The application was stressed with 900 Clients with a ramp up time of 0.5s.
+The application was stressed with 900 Clients and 2 Servers with a ramp up time of 0.5s.
 Each client sent and received 1000 messages in 1s.
 The iterative-server appraoch gave a low throughput of 3 Requests/s while the forking and multithreading approaches gave a throughput of 18-19 Requests/s.
 For more detailed results refer the 'Aggregate_JMeter_Results.xlsx' file.